 - Trade journal articles.

 - Reports from Dunn and Bradstreet and the Better Business Bureau.

 - Employer recruitment brochures.

-Although the Internet will be invaluable research resource, your college, university, or local library are still good places to locate information.
+Although the Internet will be invaluable research resource, your college, university, or local library are still good places to locate information too.
 The reference librarian should be able to point you in the direction of many useful directories and indexes.
-Examples of resources that you will find there are:
+Examples of resources include: